JuliaSurv/SurvivalModels.jl/docs/src/semiparametric/cox.md

 timing_graph(df)
 ```

-comments on the graph.

-A zoom on our implementation vs Survival.jl vs R::survival:
+Here are timings of the different methods:
 ```@example 1
 timing_graph(filter(r -> r.name ∈ ("V3", "VJ", "VR"), df))
 ```

-So we are about x10 faster than the reference implmentation of R (and than the previous Julia attemps) on this example.
+So we are about x10 faster than the reference implementation of R (and than the previous Julia versions) on this example.

 ```@example 1